jamiew/boring-crypto-trader/README.md

 Remove TEST=1 to buy things for real

 Please note that test mode just submits a very low bid (-$100) instead of the usual -$0.01.
-That means there's a non-zero it might really result in you buying something.
+That means there's a non-zero chance it might really result in you buying something.

 Good luck